thoelze1/boggle/README.md

 ```

 ## Background
 While playing Boggle over the holidays I decided to write a program to help me get the high score.
 Boggle is a board game where players earn points by finding words in a randomized 4 by 4 grid of letters.
-Valid words are found by connecting at least 3 adjacent letters (diagonal adjacency is valid, but letter reuse is not).
+Valid words are found by connecting at least 3 adjacent letters (diagonal adjacency is valid, letter reuse is not).

 ![alt text](boggle.jpg "Boggle Board Game")